 Smoked Baked Potato Toppings

 The potato is very good with a little butter, and it becomes even better if it is stuffed with one or more of the following amazing toppings.
-Kid friendly chili paired with a piping hot baked potato makes a great combination!
-Serve the chili on the side or top the potato with a big ladle full!
+Kid friendly chili or a cottage cheese mac and cheese paired with a piping hot baked potato makes a great combination!
+Serve your favorite topping on the side or top the potato with a big ladle full!

 Create a toppings bar with an assortment of different ingredients.
 Some favorite toppings might include: